-Fox News Confirms ‘Atlantic’ Story On Donald Trump Disparaging American Troops
+Fox News Confirms ‘The Atlantic’ Story On Donald Trump Disparaging American Troops

 According to Griffin, this official also heard Trump’s comment on American veterans.

 “What’s in it for them?
-They don’t make any money,” the former television personality allegedly said.
+They don’t make any money,” the former television personality reportedly said.

-“It was a character flaw of the President.,” the source reportedly said.
+“It was a character flaw of the President.,” the person reportedly said.
 “He could not understand why someone would die for their country, not worth it.”

 Griffin also reported on the reaction of the official to quotes from the controversial Atlantic article that Trump decried as “fake news.”

-“The President would say things like that,” the official allegedly told her.
+“The President would say things like that,” the former agent allegedly told her.

 “He doesn’t know why people join the military.
 He would muse, ‘Why do they do it’?”

-Griffin also spoke to a source about Trump’s decision to skip a visit to the Aisne-Marne American Cemetery and Memorial in Belleau, France to honor American soldiers, which the administration said was due to poor weather.
+The Fox News reporter also spoke to an individual about Trump’s decision to skip a visit to the Aisne-Marne American Cemetery and Memorial in Belleau, France to honor U.S. soldiers, which the administration said was due to poor weather.

 “The President was not in a good mood,” the source allegedly said.

-According to the source, France President Emmanuel Macron angered the American leader with a comment on the United States’ reliability.
+According to the source, France President Emmanuel Macron angered the U.S. leader with a comment on the United States’ reliability.

-“Why do I have to do two?” he allegedly asked the source.
+“Why do I have to do two?” he reportedly asked the source.

-Griffin also corroborated Trump’s comments during the Fourth of July military parade as well as his opposition to lowering White House flags for the late John McCain.
+The journalist also corroborated Trump’s comments during the Fourth of July military parade as well as his opposition to lowering White House flags for the late John McCain.

-Fox News previously spoke to two sources — one who the publication claimed is not a fan of Trump — who were on the France trip with Trump and claimed that the cemetery excursion was nixed due to weather.
+Fox News previously spoke to two sources — one who the publication claimed is not a fan of Trump — who were on the France trip with Trump and said that the cemetery excursion was nixed due to weather.
 These claims align with the White House’s explanation at the time the trip was canceled.

 The sources also pushed back against The Atlantic’s claim that the U.S. leader was worried about the rain ruining his hair.